captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

     -   `yum remove [package`
     -   yum should have only removed the specified [package] and left the deps behind to be utilized by rpm or saved for later.

+-   rpm -q --changelog [package] | less: see the change logs for a package

 -   rpm -q [package]: search to see if a particular package is installed and the version

--   rpm -ql [package]: will query and list the files and folders associated with a given package
+-   rpm -ql [package]: will query and list the files and folders associated with a given package (no sudo required)

 -   rpm -qa --last: will show the packages that were last installed or upgraded